Main Teacher - Lama Shenphen Rinpoche

 Khenchen Lama Rinpoche studied and practiced for 25 years primarily Buddhist philosophy and meditation, but also logic, medicine, astrology, languages, grammar, lexiocography, dance, and drama.
 During this time his root teacher His Holiness Jigmed Phuntsok Rinpoche provided him with teachings and instructions over a period of ten years at Larung Buddhist University.
 While studying, Rinpoche spent two to three months each year in silent solitary retreat summing up to about four years of retreat in total.
 After receiving his khenpo and khenchen titles, Khenchen Lama taught debate, astrology, sutra

-at many different monasteries and centers in Tibet, Nepal, India, Malaysia, Singapore, China and the United States.
+and tantra at many different monasteries and centers in Tibet, Nepal, India, Malaysia, Singapore, China and the United States.

 Tulku Gyatso Rinpoche